Air Tub | Air Jet Bathtub

 Neptune's Tonic system is an air tub but like no other.
 Tonic massage system combines water and warm air to immerse the body in comforting effervescence.
 Relaxing, yet energizing, each session is like a wonderful, embracing caress of micro bubbles for the whole body.
 More Tonic Information→

-We have found that the most important features when choosing the perfect whirlpool are:
+We have found that the most important features when choosing the perfect air bath are:

 Tub Size & Installation